yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 * If exponents are reused for too long (in some cases, even as little as a few hours), an attacker who gains access to the host can decrypt previous connections.
 In other words, exponent reuse negates the effects of forward secrecy.

 * TLS implementations that reuse exponents should test the DH public key they receive for group membership, in order to avoid some known attacks.
-These tests are not standardized in TLS at the time of writing, although general guidance in this area is provided by {{NIST.SP.800-56A}} and implemented in many popular stacks.
+These tests are not standardized in TLS at the time of writing, although general guidance in this area is provided by {{NIST.SP.800-56A}} and available in many protocol implementations.

 * Under certain conditions, the use of static finite-field DH keys, or of ephemeral finite-field DH keys that are reused across multiple connections, can lead to timing attacks (such as those described in {{RACCOON}}) on the shared secrets used in Diffie-Hellman key exchange.